Skip to main content

 How it works

-1. Define your models as SQL files with MODEL() headers and optional schema YAML
+1. Define your models as SQL files with MODEL() headers that declare configuration, schema, and audits inline

-4. Build by executing the plan: materializing models, validating data before promotion, and ensuring bad data never reaches production
+4. Build by executing the plan: materializing only what changed, validating data before promotion, and ensuring bad data never reaches production

 Why SQLBuild?